AIMultipleAIMultiple

 Solutions:

-• Improve standards for image capture to ensure high-resolution inputs.
+• Improve image-capture standards to ensure high-resolution inputs.

 • Apply liveness detection to confirm that real people are present during scans.